jonahschlie/mini-gpt/README.md

 ---
 ### Byte Pair Encoding
 ###### Byte Pair Encoder Class
-We implemented the Byte Pair Encoder as a Python class which is structured as followed:
+I implemented the Byte Pair Encoder as a Python class which is structured as followed:

 Constructor: